SRON-Earth/Balsa/Documentation/BalsaManual.md

 Intuitively, these metrics indicate in how much information about the ground truth a classifier gives us when it classifies a point as true or false.
 If PPV is zero, a positive label will be meaningless.
 If it is 1, we can be confident that the point is actually positive.

 The PPV is most useful when the cost of dealing with a false positive is high.
 The NPV is most useful when the cost of dealing with a false negative is high.
 Both metrics are sensitive to prevalence, in the sense that the resolution of possible PPV and NPV values becomes low when the population is very imbalanced.

+<a name="lrplrn"></a>
+#### Positive Likelihood Ratio and Negative Likelihood Ratio [(top)](#tableofcontents)

+##### Definition

+The *Positive Likelihood Ratio* indicates how many times more likely it is that a positively classified point is correctly labeled, versus it being incorrectly labeled:

+	LR+ = TPR / (1 - TNR) = TPR / FPR = (TP/P) / (FP/N) = (TP * N) / (FP * P)

+The *Negative Likelihood Ratio* indicates how many times more likely it is that a negatively classified point is incorrectly labeled, versus it being correctly labeled:

+	LR- = (1 - TPR) / TNR = FNR / TNR = (FN/P) / (TN/N) = (FN * N) / (TN * P)

+##### Discussion

+Both the positive and negative likelihood ratios range from zero to positive infinity.
+A positive likelihood ratio (LR+) *larger* than one indicates that the probability that a point is labeled *positive* given that the point is *positive* in the ground truth (a true positive) is larger than the probability that a point is labeled *positive* given that the point is *negative* in the ground truth (a false negative).
+The larger LR+, the more information a positive classification provides about the ground thruth.
+An LR+ value of one indicates the probabilities are equal, and thus a positive classification provides no information about the ground truth.
+If LR+ is smaller than one then the classification labels can be swapped such that LR+ becomes larger than one.

+For the negative likelihood ratio (LR-), a value *smaller* than one indicates that the probability that a point is labeled *negative* given that the point is *negative* in the ground truth (a true negative) is larger than the probability that a point is labeled *negative* given that the point is *positive* in the ground truth (a false positive).
+The smaller LR-, the more information a negative classification provides about the ground thruth.
+An LR- value of one indicates the probabilities are equal, and thus a negative classification provides no information about the ground truth.
+If LR- is larger than one then the classification labels can be swapped such that LR- becomes smaller than one.

+In summary, the *larger* LR+ and the *smaller* LR-, the more information the classifier provides about the ground truth.
+An important advantage of likelihood ratios is that these measures are insensitive to dataset imbalance.

 <a name="acc"></a>
 #### Accuracy [(top)](#tableofcontents)